syncfusion-content/javascript-docs/js/TreeGrid/Filtering.md

 {% endhighlight %}

 It is possible to filter the TreeGrid contents at initial load using the toolbar search, with the [`searchSettings.key`](https://help.syncfusion.com/api/js/ejtreegrid#members:searchsettings-key "searchSettings.key") property.
-The below code example explains filtering the TreeGrid contents at initial load with a search key, which will be applied accross all the columns.
+The below code example explains filtering the TreeGrid contents at initial load with a search key, which will be applied across all the columns.

 {% highlight js %}
         $("#treegrid").ejTreeGrid({